yuehanwang17mcp/big-data-spring2018/week-05/WS04_Raster.md

 # Working With Rasters in Python: Calculating Vegetation and Land Surface Temperature

+Today's agenda:

++ Download Data
++ A Bit About Landsat
++ Install GDAL
++ Calculating a Normalized Vegetation Index
++ Calculating an Estimate of Land Surface Temperature

 ## Download Data

-I've included all of the data for today's workshop in a zip file located at []().
-Note: DO NOT INCLUDE THIS DATA IN YOUR GITHUB REPO.

-## Raster Data

-A raster dataset is just an image that is spatially located.
-They depict phenomena continuously
+We've included all of the data for today's workshop in a zip file located at [duspviz.mit.edu/resources/ws04_materials.zip](duspviz.mit.edu/resources/ws04_materials.zip).
+We've provided this data separately because we're trying to avoid placing our data on GitHub; we'll write code that we version using Git on files that are stored outside of our GitHub repo.
+This will keep us from encountering nasty issues where were prevented from pushing to GitHub because we have a file in our commit history that exceeds 25 MB.

 ## Landsat